Skip to product information

 Red Blends | Rhône Valley

-DC98, WA96-98, JD95-97, WS95, JS94, VN93
+DC98, WA96-98, JD95-97, WS95, JS94, VN93+

 750ML

-37% OFF RETAIL!
+43% OFF RETAIL!

-Roughly 75% Grenache, then 15% Mourvèdre, with 5% Syrah and a smattering of Châteauneuf’s other players – this is an old-vine gem that cannot be overlooked.
-Waves of cherry and raspberry and creamy licorice and crushed gravel and semisweet chocolate and garrigue and... and...
-This just goes on and on, with the utmost aging potential, though already drinkable with melty, integrated tannins.
-Decanter called it “Full, lush and powerful, with a wall of intense tannin,” as well as, “Huge concentration and huge intensity, in many ways this fits the Châteauneuf archetype of statuesque wines for very long ageing.”
-We couldn’t say it better!
-Read the myriad glowing reviews below, then grab a bottle or three to set yourself up for rockstar Rhone drinking for the next two decades!
+Roughly 75% Grenache, 15% Mourvèdre, 5% Syrah, plus a small cast of Châteauneuf’s other traditional varieties, this old-vine beauty is impossible to ignore.
+Waves of cherry, raspberry, creamy licorice, crushed gravel, semisweet chocolate, wild garrigue, and spice keep unfolding in the glass.
+Despite its monumental structure, the tannins are already melting beautifully into the fruit.
+Decanter called it “Full, lush and powerful, with a wall of intense tannin,” adding, “Huge concentration and huge intensity... statuesque wines for very long ageing.”
+We couldn’t say it better ourselves.
+Read the glowing reviews below, then grab a bottle, or three, and set yourself up for rockstar Rhône drinking over the next two decades.

 PAIRING IDEAS: Go with a classic and hearty beef stew with a hunk of crusty bread – the ultimate stick-to-your-ribs bowl of goodness to live up to this beastly Châteauneuf-du-Pape!